Southern fox squirrel: Distribution and habitat

 Southern fox squirrels prefer to live in longleaf pine savannas, but also live in pine or mixed pine forests.
 These forests are woodland habitats with open understories and sparse vegetation.
 Southern fox squirrels have two types of nests, leaf nests and den nests.
 Den nests are remodeled cavities in trees that they use as nurseries in winter seasons.
-If den nests aren't available, southern fox squirrels will build waterproof leaf nests from twigs, leaves, moss, and grasses.
+If den nests are not available, southern fox squirrels will build waterproof leaf nests from twigs, leaves, moss, and grasses.
 These nests can sometimes be found in or around parks and golf courses.

 Behavior

 Breeding

-Southern fox squirrels tend to have around 2 litters per year with 1 - 6 kits per litter.
+Southern fox squirrels tend to have around 2 litters per year with 1–6 kits per litter.
 There are two peaks in breeding each year, late winter and late summer.
 They tend to breed more often in winter seasons than summer seasons.

 Diet

 Southern fox squirrels are omnivores and are considered opportunistic feeders.
 The southern fox squirrel's diet consists of insects, bird eggs, birds, roots, fruits, seeds, nuts, fungi, and woody plants.